mikeoleary/mikeoleary.github.io/_drafts/2024-02-15-documenting-simple-throughput-test.md

 ![BIG-IP testing](/assets/throughput-testing-in-cloud/testing-architecture1.png)

+##### AZ's in Azure
+After deploying this I remembered AZ's in Azure are transparent.
+I had deployed my 2x Ubuntu VM's in AZ 1, but my 2x BIG-IP VM's were "non-zonal", meaning they had no AZ assigned, just the region.
+I haven't found official docs from Microsoft but based on reading, this means an internal Azure allocator tool can assign my BIG-IP VM's to an AZ when I start them up.
+I want all my VM's in the same AZ, so I [migrated my BIG-IP VM's to AZ 1 manually](https://learn.microsoft.com/en-us/azure/site-recovery/move-azure-vms-avset-azone).
+Now all VM's are in AZ 1.

 ### BIG-IP througput testing
 I am testing the throughput of F5 BIG-IP virtual machines, different drivers, and different configurations.